act-rules/act-rules.github.io/_rules/video-alternative-for-visual-c5a4ea.md

     passed: further testing needed
     inapplicable: further testing needed wcag20:1.2.5: # Audio Description (Prerecorded) (AA)
-    secondary: This success criterion is **stricter** than this rule.
+    secondary: This success criterion is **more strict** than this rule.
 This is because the rule allows a media alternative in place of audio description.
-This is why some of the passed examples may not satisfy this success criterion. wcag20:1.2.8: # Media Alternative (Prerecorded) (AAA)
+Some of the passed examples do not satisfy this success criterion. wcag20:1.2.8: # Media Alternative (Prerecorded) (AAA)
-    secondary: This success criterion is **stricter** than this rule.
+    secondary: This success criterion is **more strict** than this rule.
 This is because the rule allows audio description in place of a media alternative.
-This is why some of the passed examples may not satisfy this success criterion. wcag-technique:G8: # Providing a movie with extended audio descriptions
+Some of the passed examples do not satisfy this success criterion. wcag-technique:G8: # Providing a movie with extended audio descriptions
     forConformance: false
     failed: not satisfied